PhilippeLF/Data_Science_Capstone_Project/README.md

-Data Collection with Space X API
+Data Collection with Space X API \n
 Data collection with Web scrapping into Wikipedia site